sabugar/Erapads/odoo10/README.md

 <a href="https://www.odoo.com/page/purchase">Purchase Management</a>,
 <a href="https://www.odoo.com/#apps">...</a>

-Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured <a href="https://www.odoo.com">Open Source ERP</a> when you install several Apps.
+Odeea Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured <a href="https://www.odoo.com">Open Source ERP</a> when you install several Apps.

-Getting started with Odoo
+Getting started with Odeea
 -------------------------
 For a standard installation please follow the <a href="https://www.odoo.com/documentation/10.0/setup/install.html">Setup instructions</a>
 from the documentation.